Super Mario Advance 4: Super Mario Bros. 3

 Switch ID: 1000

 This switch will enable a cool feature when you fall down a pit: the first two times the player falls down in a stage, they will be raised out of the pit by a floating platform.
-The first time it will be two blocks wide (much like the Amazing Flying Hammer Brother's platform in Super Mario World), and the second time it will be only one block.
+The first time it will be two blocks wide (much like the similar winged platforms of Super Mario World), and the second time it will be only one block.
 Jumping down a pit a third time will result in death.

 Hold Box Switch